saucelabs/sauce-docs/docs/error-reporting/project-setup/stability-metrics.md

 This builds on the ability to compute error rates against metrics you provide/upload into our system (as explained in [this document](https://support.backtrace.io/hc/en-us/articles/360052102052)).
 The functionality allows you to normalize your errors by useful metrics such as "number of sessions," "minutes played," or any other stability metric that you want to track in your app.

 Now, Backtrace's SDKs have built-in functionality to automatically generate these metrics.
-This means that you will be able to see session and user stability metrics like "Error-free sessions" in the Backtrace Web Console out of the box.
+This means that you can see session and user stability metrics like "Error-free sessions" in the Backtrace Web Console out of the box.
 Our APIs also allow you to create your own events so you can track custom metrics and have them sent to your Backtrace instance as well.

-### How does this feature help me?
+### How Does This Feature Help Me?

 Often, assessing an end user's experience by looking at crash/error data alone can be difficult.
 Stability metrics allow you as a developer, producer, or project manager to more easily monitor your project's health in those terms.